 We love preparing recipes to highlight the flavor and color of the products we use.
 This recipe is a wonderful example of a colorful, delicious, good-looking summer dish.
 A tomato, zucchini and leek galette with herb ricotta.

 Ricotta beautifully blended with an array of fresh herbs: chives, thyme, basil flavored with garlic powder and drops of extra virgin olive oil.
 Leeks sautéed until nice and soft are the first layer of this galette.
-Rounded slices of heirloom tomatoes and zucchine from Loreto’s parents’ garden complete the circular design and contribute to the multilayered flavor experience of the tastebuds.
+Slices of heirloom tomatoes and zucchini from Loreto’s parents’ garden complete the circular design and contribute to the multilayered flavor experience of the tastebuds.

-The crust (that we didn’t make -this time): layers of phyillo pastry dough brushed with butter, oven baked to a beautiful golden color.
+The crust (that we didn’t make -this time): layers of phyllo pastry dough brushed with butter, oven-baked to a beautiful golden color.
 Crisp, light, distinct in taste, but not taking away the flavors of the vegetables and cheese.

 I can’t get out of my head a song by George Ezra: “Budapest”….”You…oooh…You…oooh…I’d leave it all…” 🙂 .Print

 Tomato, zucchini and leek Galette with herb ricotta: Layers of phyllo pastry dough brushed with butter; ricotta beautifully blended with an array of fresh herbs, flavored with garlic powder and drops of extra virgin olive oil; leeks sautéed until nice and soft; slices of heirloom tomatoes and zucchini.
 Oven-baked to a beautiful golden color.

 - 1 sheet frozen puff pastry (or few sheets of frozen phyllo pastry)

 - 1 medium zucchini

 - 5 tablespoons extra virgin olive oil

 - 5 ounces ricotta, at room temperature